shaneshaneshanethats4shanes/pokerust/README.md

 ## Development

-Pokémon Rust is a **Pokémon Red ROM hack**.

-More information about the game's development, build process, patching process, and source code can be added here.

-## Credits

-Pokémon Rust is based on **Pokémon Red**.
+Pokémon Rust is based on the [pret Disassembly of Pokémon Red / Blue](https://github.com/pret/pokered) and is written in GBZ80 Assembly.